TeachBooks/bridging_mechanics/book/week_10/homework/intro.md

 (homework10)=
-# Homework deadline lesson Friday November 8th
+# Preparation exam Friday November 8th

 As a preparation for the first exam you can repeat all the topics of Statically indeterminate structures, including the prerequisites: